renekreijveld/macOS-Local-Development-Setup/manual.english.md

 # Development herstarten

-MySQL and Apache can be restarted with the terminal command:
+MariaDB, Apache, DNSMadq and Mailhog can be restarted with the terminal command:

 ```
 $ restartdevelopment